mig-hub/populate-me/README.md

 end
 ```

-If each polymorphic type has a lot of fields or relationships, you can use the
+If each polymorphic type has a lot of fields and/or relationships, you can use the
 `Document::only_for` class method which sets the `:only_for` option for
 everything inside the block.